The Independent Grammar School: Durham

 12. Payment of Fees

 Because IGS: Durham is offering an outstanding education at a relatively very low fee, the prompt payment of fees is extremely important in enabling us to continue providing the best for every child.
 Therefore late or missed payments will be referred to the school's accountant who will apply the school policy in relation to these matters.
-Neither the staff, nor the Principal can enter into discussions regarding non-payment of fees.
+Neither the staff nor the Principal can enter into discussions regarding non-payment of fees.
 However the Principal should be contacted in the first instance if parents are experiencing difficulties in paying fees and he will provide relevant contact details.
 Parents who are unable to pay fees will in most cases, and following reasonable warning, be asked to remove their child from the school.
 The school does not in any circumstances offer fee reductions or "holidays", discounts or scholarships.
-Parents should note that at the discretion of the School Board, fees are likely to rise every year in line with the June Consumer Price Index and parents will be informed accordingly.
+Parents should note that at the discretion of the School Board, fees are likely to rise every year broadly in line with inflation and parents will be informed accordingly.

 13. School Policies